 The overall length for the antenna should be about 150 cms, i.e. each leg should be 75 cms.
 This length should make the resonant frequency fall slightly in the lower half of the FM broadcast band, but often the more popular stations may be found in this region.
 If the resonant frequency is required to be higher then the antenna can be shortened slightly.

-When installing the antenna, care should be taken to ensure that the antenna is kept away from metal objects as this will reduce the signal levels.
-In particular the ends of the antenna are particularly sensitive to nearby metal objects.
+When installing the antenna, as far as is possible in a roof space, the antenna should away from metal objects as this will reduce the signal levels.
+In particular the ends of the antenna are more sensitive to nearby metal objects.

 Many VHF FM hi-fi tuners have a 300 ohm input as well as the standard 75 ohm one.
 This input will normally have screw terminals although they will sometimes have a special 300 ohm connector.
 This input is ideal for use with a VHF FM folded dipole antenna which can be made up very simply.
 It requires only the use of a length of 300 ohm ribbon cable (not the computer multi-stranded ribbon cable) which can be bought from most electronic component stockists.